2025 Event | Blue Mountains World Kangaroo Day

 Photo from internet

-The second section of the public event, will be THE MAGNIFICENCE OF KANGAROOS - and challenges to their survival
+The second section of the Public Event, will be THE MAGNIFICENCE OF KANGAROOS - and challenges to their survival

 Since BMWKD started in 2022, Greg Keightley has been an important keynote speaker at all the BMWKD Events; and this year is no dfferent.

-In the 2025 BMWKD public event, Greg will be sharing his and Diane's story...
+In the 2025 BMWKD public event, Greg will be sharing his and other rescuers and carers stories...

 ...about the beauty, complexity and majesty of these highly evolved sentient beings;